Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Further results and comparison analyses

 \fig~\ref{fig:poHB1-14-16-rho-theta-p} shows comparisons of posterior distributions for the parameters $\rho, \theta$ and $p$ for the unconstrained seniority-effects model $\beta\in\B_0$ (so, as \sec~\ref{sec:poHB1aRS6}) across runs with different model settings.
 The prior for each parameter is also plotted (except $\theta$ which is uniform).
-These show good agreement across models.
 We vary the likelihood noise model ($p_{U}$ and $p_{(D)}$) and the number of columns $K$ in the status matrix $Z^{(t)}$.
 The serial-correlation parameter $\theta$ and the queue-jumping error probability $p$ are almost unchanged when these other aspects of the model are varied.

-The $\rho$ posterior for $K=18$ (green curve in left panel) is shifted slightly towards one.
-This is because the ``paths'' (rows of $Z^{(t)}$) must be more strongly correlated than is the case for $K=9$ in order to get the same or similar typical partial order depth.
-When the paths are longer the hazard for them crossing is greater.
-This would remove order relations so they need to be flatter (and hence more strongly correlated) to get the same depth.
+The $\rho$ posterior for $K=2,11$ and $22$ (left panel of \fig~\ref{fig:poHB1-14-16-rho-theta-p}) shift to larger values as $K$ increases.
+Why does this happen?
+We can think of the posets $h$ as fairly well informed by the data.
+In this setting the posets $h$ restrict the possible $U$-matrices as the paths in $U$ have to generate the posets in $h$.
+The $U$ matrices function as ``data'' for the latent parameters $\rho$ and $\theta$.
+When we increase $K$ the posets, informed by the data, are not changing (very much).
+The paths in $U$ are longer at larger $K$ but they must have the same patterns of intersection to give the same (or more or less the same) paths $U$ and hence the same posets.
+When paths are longer the hazard for them crossing is greater.
+However, the fit can be maintained by making them flatter: each path must be more strongly correlated at large $K$ than at small $K$.
+We conclude that there is some degree of non-identifiability between $K$ and $\rho$.